Kilts and bagpipes are the symbols of a tradition rooted in Canadian military history – the Highland regiment.

 The piper symbolizes a Highland regiment.
-It is not just the distinctive dress that sets the piper apart It is the music itself - powerful, wild, sombre — capable of evoking every human emotion without a touch of sentimentality.
+It is not just the distinctive dress that sets the piper apart It is the music itself - powerful, wild, sombre, capable of evoking every human emotion without a touch of sentimentality.
 There are few cultures in which one instrument is so deeply intertwined with a people.
-And the individual piper so cherished by Highland society achieved even higher prominence and greater symbolism with the emergence of Highland regiments and their pipe bands.
-They achieved a lofty prominence built upon personal character, superior musicianship, bandsmanship, and soldierly attributes.
+And the individual piper, so cherished by Highland society, achieved even higher prominence and greater symbolism with the emergence of Highland regiments and their pipe bands.
+They attained a lofty prominence built upon personal character, superior musicianship, bandsmanship, and soldierly attributes.

 It is an age-old axiom that one picture is worth a thousand words.
 Two images stand out in the history of the Regiment:

-On a cold, wet day with the Union Jack snapping smartly in the wind, the Commander of the Canadian Corps, General Arthur Currie took the salute.
-The victorious Corps marched between the reviewing stand and the Pipes and Drums of the 19th Battalion which played them into Germany.
-Currie noted: “… they looked to be in the very pink of condition and I did not see one unhappy face during the day.”
+On a cold, wet day in December 1918 (see image above), with the Union Jack snapping smartly in the wind, the Commander of the Canadian Corps, General Arthur Currie took the salute.
+The victorious Corps marched between the reviewing stand and the Pipes and Drums of the 19th Battalion, which played them into Germany.
+Currie noted: “They looked to be in the very pink of condition and I did not see one unhappy face during the day.”

-The day was fair and cool.
-Once again, Canada celebrated victory; and, once again, the Argyll Pipes and Drums were there as one of only three Canadian units picked to represent Canada in the large, British Victory Parade before the Allied heads of state.
+The 21st of July 1945 day was fair and cool (see image on the page “Band Life”).
+Once again, Canada celebrated victory, and once again, the Argylls’ Pipes and Drums were there as one of only three Canadian units picked to represent Canada in the large, British victory parade before the Allied heads of state.

-Pipe bands symbolize Highland regiments and in the two great conflicts of the 20th century, the Argylls’ Pipes and Drums represented not only the Regiment but also the country itself.
+Pipe bands symbolize Highland regiments, and during the two great conflicts of the 20th century, the Argylls’ Pipes and Drums represented not only the Regiment but also the country itself.

 And “these sounds” stir the Regimental spirit, now as then.
-Generations of pipers and drummers from the legendary Lt Charles Dunbar, DCM, have been attracted to a band in which they are both soldiers and musicians.
+Generations of pipers and drummers, from the legendary Lt Charles Dunbar, DCM (pictured above right), to the present members, have been attracted to a band in which they are both soldiers and musicians.
 The son of a drummer who stood on that Rhine bridge in 1918 marched in Berlin in 1945.

-In the post-war era, the Pipes and Drums have carried on the band’s traditions and developed an international reputation playing five times in the prestigious Edinburgh Military Tattoo - a record for overseas acts.
-It has been the core of the Hamilton International Tattoo since its inception in 1991.
-The band’s ranks have always included composers and many tunes have been written and recorded by Argyll pipers and pipe majors.
+In the post-war era, the Pipes and Drums have carried on the band’s traditions and developed an international reputation, having played five times in the prestigious Edinburgh Military Tattoo - a record for overseas acts.
+The band has been the core of the Hamilton International Tattoo since its inception in 1991.
+Its ranks have always included composers, and many tunes have been written and recorded by Argyll pipers and pipe majors.